spinnaker/spinnaker.github.io/guides/user/kubernetes-v2/deploy-manifest/index.md

 # rest of manifest ...
 ```

-Since the pipeline was triggered by the Docker image changing, the
+Because the pipeline was triggered by a change to the Docker image, the
-orchestration engine will send that artifact along with the manifest to the
+orchestration engine send that artifact along with the manifest to
 Spinnaker's cloud provider integration service, which, based on the name of the
-Docker image, will deploy the following:
+Docker image, deploys the following:

 ```yaml
 # ... rest of manifest